Candle Lake Provincial Park

 Highways 265 and 120 and Candle Lake Airpark provide access to the park.
 The resort village of Candle Lake is located adjacent to the park at the southern end of Candle Lake and the nearest city is Prince Albert, approximately 80 km to the south-west.

 Accommodations

 There are about 300 campsites between the two campgrounds.
-Minowukaw Campground is located on the eastern shore of Candle Lake at Minowukaw Beach and it offers electric hook-ups, running water, and washrooms.
+Minowukaw Campground is on the eastern shore of Candle Lake at Minowukaw Beach and it offers electric hook-ups, running water, and washrooms.
 It is split into three sections, A, B, and group camping.
 Sandy Bay Campground is on the western side of the lake at Sandy Bay Beach on Berezowsky Bay.
 It too is divided into A, B, and group camping with electrical hook-ups, running water, and washrooms / showers.

 In addition to campgrounds, there are several resorts and cabin rentals in the park and the village of Candle Lake.
 Some of them include Minowukaw Lodge & Joe's Cabins Resort by Minowukaw Beach, K & R Cabins at the west end of the village on Torch Lake, Camp Tawow on the southern shore of Candle Lake east of the village, and Camp Tapawingo also on the southern shore.